-The objective of the Theatre Production Project Grant Program for emerging artists is to provide assistance to professional non-profit theatre organizations, and ad hoc groups of professional theatre artists for the development and/or production of theatre.
+The Theatre Production Project Grant Program for Emerging Artists provides grants to professional non-profit theatre organizations, and ad hoc groups of professional theatre artists for the development and production of theatre.
 “Ad hoc group” refers to a group of artists formed for the specific purpose of creating a unique work.
-Emerging artists refers to companies or “Ad hoc groups” where the principal members have up to 10 years professional experience.
+Emerging artists refers to companies or ad hoc groups where the principal members have up to 10 years of professional experience.

 Grants are intended as a contribution towards the specific costs of:

 - a period of development geared towards future production (projects should include at least one public presentation, such as a public reading or workshop), or

 - theatre production (which may also include development).